apache/asterixdb/asterix-doc/src/site/markdown/InstallingAsterixUsingManagix.md

         RSA key fingerprint is aa:7b:51:90:74:39:c4:f6:28:a2:9d:47:c2:8d:33:31.
         Are you sure you want to continue connecting (yes/no)?

-If you are not prompted for a password, that is if you get an output similar to one shown below, skip to the next section [#Configuring_Managix Configuring Managix].
+If you are not prompted for a password, that is if you get an output similar to one shown below, skip to the next section [Configuring Managix](#Configuring_Managix).

         $ ssh 127.0.0.1